-The taxpayer transferring the credit must provide written notice to the Director of the Illinois Department of Revenue of the intent to sell or donate the credit including the amount of credit to be transferred, the date of the transfer, and the identity of the recipient.
+The taxpayer transferring the credit must attach to their Schedule 1299-D a copy of the written notice of the transfer stating the intent to sell or donate the credit, including the amount of credit to be transferred, the date of the transfer, and the name, address, and the Federal Employer Identification Number (FEIN) or Social Security Number (SSN) of the recipient.
 A copy of this notice must also be provided to the recipient of the credit.